Fair Housing Legal Support Center & Clinic

 The John Marshall Law School Fair Housing Legal Support Center remains committed to its effort of offering the most current information on housing laws and enforcement.
 The Center, established in 1992 to educate and assist advocates of fair housing, continues to explore issues that are on the cutting-edge of civil rights.

-In 2011 the Center developed the Fair Housing Undergraduate Internship Program that offers a select group of undergraduate students in the Chicago area an opportunity to study fair housing law.
-This program educates students, provides internship placements in fair housing, and raises awareness of fair housing issues with the public by required student-led presentations.
+In 2011 the Center developed an undergraduate course in fair housing law that offers a select group of undergraduate students in the Chicago area an opportunity to study fair housing law.
+This program educates students and raises awareness of fair housing issues with the public by required student-led presentations at their home institutions and in the community.
 The program was established through a grant from US Department of Housing and Urban Development to foster and develop the next generation of fair housing advocates.

 The combined education and training initiatives of the Center complement the enforcement initiatives of The John Marshall Law School Fair Housing Legal Clinic.
 It is the philosophy of the Center and Clinic that this nation’s housing problems can only be met by a concerted effort to combine education with strong enforcement.